 On Friday 16 June 2017 we released the new simplified Housing Code and other minor changes to the State Policy for exempt and complying development (Codes SEPP), including minor amendments for granny flats and group homes to clarify definitions and further simplify these policies.

-The General Housing Code is replaced with a new simplified Housing Code which sets out clear planning rules for complying development including one and two storey homes, renovations and extensions.
+The General Housing Code was replaced with a new simplified Housing Code which sets out clear planning rules for complying development including one and two storey homes, renovations and extensions.

 Planning rules for building a home under the fast-track complying development approval pathway have been simplified, making it easier, cheaper and faster for homeowners to get an approval.